thejtf/box/src/site/notes/Albert Camus.md

 You will never be happy if you continue to search for what happiness consists of.
 You will never live if you are looking for the meaning of life.

+Nobody realizes that some people expend tremendous energy merely to be normal.